SeventeenthEarth/sudal/README.md

 The backend uses Connect-go framework for API development, which supports both gRPC and HTTP/JSON protocols with a single implementation.
 APIs are defined using Protocol Buffers (`.proto` files) and served via Connect-go handlers.

+### Protocol Buffers and JSON Serialization

+When using Protocol Buffers with Connect-go, be aware of the following JSON serialization behaviors:

+- **Enum Values**: Protobuf enum values are serialized to JSON using their full enum name.
+For example, an enum value defined as `SERVING_STATUS_SERVING` in the `.proto` file will appear as the string `"SERVING_STATUS_SERVING"` in JSON responses, not as a shortened form like `"SERVING"`.
+- **Field Names**: Protobuf field names are converted to camelCase in JSON (e.g., `user_id` becomes `userId`).
+- **Default Values**: Fields with default values are typically omitted from JSON output unless explicitly configured otherwise.

+These behaviors should be considered when writing client code that consumes the API or when writing tests that verify API responses.

 ## Quick Start

 ### Prerequisites